The Asset Tracing and Recovery Review: Brazil

 The third type of remedy is general attachment, set forth in Article 136 et seq. of the Code of Criminal Procedure.
 It falls on assets of illicit origin in general that are owned by the defendant, both real property and chattels, in the former case before a judicial mortgage.
 The aim of this remedy is to prevent the disposal of real property before seeking a judicial mortgage or subsidiary confiscation of chattels, only against assets defined as attachable according to the Brazilian legislation, when the defendant does not own real estate, or when the value is not sufficient to redress the damage.

 Besides these precautionary measures, a search warrant can be sought from the court to find and seize money or other assets derived from criminal activity, according to Article 240, Sections 1, b of the Code of Criminal Procedure.
-Such search can be a bodily search when there is substantiated suspicion that someone is in personal possession of evidence or an object of value, or it can cover premises (residences, offices, etc.).
+Such search can be a bodily search when there is probable cause that someone is in personal possession of evidence or an object of value, or it can cover premises (residences, offices, etc.).

 According to Article 133-A of the Code of Criminal Procedure, introduced by the Anti-Crime Law in 2019, any seized property – such as cars and other vehicles – may be used by the police or other law enforcement agencies as long as there is a judicial authorisation.